emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 We recommend downloading the YAML files and exploring the content.
-You will see that an `ambassador-admin` NodePort Service is created (which provides an Ambassador Diagnostic web UI), along with an ambassador ClusterRole, ServiceAccount and ClusterRoleBinding (if RBAC is enabled).
-An Ambassador Deployment is also created.
+You will see that an `ambassador-admin` NodePort Service is created (which provides an Ambassador ODD Diagnostic web UI), along with an ambassador ClusterRole, ServiceAccount and ClusterRoleBinding (if RBAC is enabled).
+An Ambassador Open Source Deployment is also created.

 When not installing Ambassador Open Source into the default namespace you must update the namespace used in the `ClusterRoleBinding` when RBAC is enabled.